ChaosExAnima/echonyc.blog/src/content/blog/fine.md

 categories:
     - 'me'
     - 'musings'
-tags:
     - 'feels'
 ---

 > Fine is the suckiest word
 > it never tells the truth
 >
 > Andrea Gibson, Panic Button Collector